ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 #### Running a compiled project

--   If a manifest file is present, the “run” command will look to run the specified program in the target/ directory.
-- These two commands in a project have the same effect
+If a manifest file is present in the project, then “run” command will look to run the specified program in the target/ directory.
+These two commands in a project have the same effect
 ```bash
 $ ballerina run main.balx
 $ ballerina run target/main.balx